Joseph7e/Coronavirus-Bioinformatic-Exercises/README.md

 https://www.ncbi.nlm.nih.gov/genomes/GenomesGroup.cgi?taxid=11118

-To retrieve the sequence click on the NCBI accession number (formatted like "NC_XXXXXXXX") to bring up the sequence page.
+To retrieve the sequence, click on the NCBI accession number (formatted like "NC_XXXXXXXX") to bring up the sequence page.
 On the upper right is a drop down menu called "Send to:" Change "Choose Destination" to "File", change the format from "GenBank" to "FASTA(text)", and Create.
 You'll need to transfer the file to RON.
 Alternatively, instead of using the "Send to" function, you can change the format on the upper right of the page from "GenBank" to "FASTA(text)" and copy the sequence to your clipboard.
 You can then simply paste the sequence into a text editor (i.e. nano) on the server and save the file.

-Be sure to make the filename and FASTA header for the sequence something meaningful and include it in the "coronavirus_genomes/"  directory we created above.
+Be sure to make the filename and FASTA header for the sequence something meaningful and include it in the "coronavirus_genomes/” directory we created above.

 ## Optional step 2: **de novo** assembly of a covid-19 genome.

 Here I will show you how to download data from the Sequence read archive.
-I simply searched for covid-19 in the SRA https://www.ncbi.nlm.nih.gov/sra and skimmed through for an illumina paired-end dataset.
+I simply searched for covid-19 in the SRA https://www.ncbi.nlm.nih.gov/sra and skimmed through for an Illumina paired-end dataset.

-The first match was a Illumina NovaSeq paired-end dataset from 2020-09-19.
-It's very new.
+The first match was an Illumina NovaSeq paired-end dataset from Sept.
+19th 2020.

 https://www.ncbi.nlm.nih.gov/sra/ERX4536357[accn]

-Once you find a dataset you'll want to take note of the 'Run' accession, in this case its ERR4604210.
+Once you find a dataset, you'll want to take note of the 'Run' accession, in this case its ERR4604210.

 Read the help menu to determine what the options that I use do.